 Optional Fields

----description: A brief description of the page contenttab: "docs-tab"sidebar: label: Custom Label order: 1 badge: text: Updated variant: notetableOfContents: minHeadingLevel: 2 maxHeadingLevel: 3summary: title: "Quick Summary" content: "Brief overview of the page content" items: - "Key point one" - "Key point two" variant: "info"pagefind: truedraft: true---
+---description: A brief description of the page contenttab: "docs-tab"sidebar: label: Custom Label order: 1 badge: text: Updated variant: notetableOfContents: minHeadingLevel: 2 maxHeadingLevel: 3summary: title: "Quick Summary" content: "Brief overview of the page content" items: - "Key point one" - "Key point two" variant: "info"pagefind: truedraft: true---description

-- Type:
+- Type: string

 A brief description of the page content.
 This is used for SEO purposes and should concisely summarize what users will find on the page.